grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 Recognising the complexity of our task, we prioritised careful planning for a successful upgrade.
 We studied GitLab’s documentation, shared insights within the team, and planned to prevent data losses.

-To minimise disruption from major upgrades or database migrations, we scheduled these during weekends.
-We also developed a checklist and a systematic approach for each upgrade.
+To minimise disruptions from major upgrades or database migrations, we scheduled these during weekends.
+We also developed a checklist and a systematic approach for each upgrade, which include the following:

 *   Diligently go through the release notes for each version of GitLab that falls within the scope of our upgrade.
-*   Read through all dependencies like RDS, Redis, and Elasticsearch, to ensure version compatibility.
+*   Read through all dependencies like RDS, Redis, and Elasticsearch to ensure version compatibility.
 *   Create documentation outlining new features, any deprecated elements, and changes that could potentially impact our operations.
-*   Generate immutable Amazon Machine Images (AMIs) for various components reflecting the new version of GitLab.
+*   Generate immutable AMIs for various components reflecting the new version of GitLab.
-*   Revisit all the backup plans and validate those.
+*   Revisit and validate all the backup plans.
 *   Refresh staging environment with production data for accurate, realistic testing and performance checks, and validation of migration scripts under conditions similar to the actual setup.
 *   Upgrade the staging environment.
 *   Conduct extensive testing, incorporating both automated and manual functional testing, as well as load testing.
 *   Conduct rollback tests on the staging environment to the previous version to confirm the rollback procedure’s reliability.
 *   Inform all impacted stakeholders, and provide a defined timeline for upcoming upgrades.

-We systematically follow GitLab's official documentation for each [upgrade](https://docs.gitlab.com/ee/update/index.html%23upgrade-paths), ensuring compatibility across software versions and reviewing [specific instructions](https://docs.gitlab.com/ee/update/index.html%23version-specific-upgrading-instructions) and changes, including any [deprecations or removals](https://docs.gitlab.com/ee/update/deprecations.html).
+We systematically follow GitLab's official documentation for each [upgrade](https://docs.gitlab.com/ee/update/index.html#upgrade-paths), ensuring compatibility across software versions and reviewing [specific instructions](https://docs.gitlab.com/ee/update/index.html#version-specific-upgrading-instructions) and changes, including any [deprecations or removals](https://docs.gitlab.com/ee/update/deprecations.html).

 ## The first upgrade

 Equipped with knowledge, backup plans, and a robust support system, we embarked on our first GitLab upgrade two years ago.
 We carefully followed our checklist, handling each important part systematically.
 GitLab comprises both stateful (Gitaly) and stateless (Praefect, Sidekiq, and App Server) components, all managed through auto-scaling groups.
 We use a **'create before destroy'** strategy for deploying stateless components and an **'in-place node rotation'** method via Terraform for stateful ones.

 We deployed key parts like Gitaly, Praefect, Sidekiq, App Servers, NFS server, and Elasticsearch in a specific sequence.
 Starting with Gitaly, followed by Praefect, then Sidekiq and App Servers, and finally NFS and Elasticsearch.
 Our thorough testing showed this order to be the most dependable and safe.

 However, the journey was full of challenges.
 For instance, we encountered issues such as the Gitaly cluster falling out of sync for monorepo and the Praefect server failing to distribute the load effectively.
 Praefect assigns a primary Gitaly node for each repository to host it.
 All write operations are sent to the repository's primary node, while read requests are spread across all synced nodes in the Gitaly cluster.
 If the Gitaly nodes aren't synced, Praefect will redirect all write and read operations to the repository's primary node.

 Gitaly is a stateful application, we upgraded each Gitaly node with the latest AMI using an **in-place node rotation** strategy.
 In older versions of GitLab (up to v14.0), if a Gitaly node is unhealthy, Praefect would immediately update the primary node for the repository to any healthy Gitaly node.
 After the rolling upgrade for a 3-node Gitaly cluster, repositories were mainly concentrated on only one Gitaly node.

 In our situation, a very busy monorepo was assigned to a Gitaly node that was also the main node for many other repositories.
 When real traffic began after deployment, the Gitaly node had trouble syncing the monorepo with the other nodes in the cluster.

 Because the Gitaly node was out of sync, Praefect started sending all changes and access requests for monorepo to this struggling Gitaly node.
 This increased the load on the Gitaly server, causing it to fail.
 We found this to be the main issue and decided to manually move our monorepo to a Gitaly node that was less crowded.
 We also added a step to validate primary node distribution to our deployment checklist.

 This immediate failover behaviour changed in [GitLab version 14.1](=https://gitlab.com/gitlab-org/gitaly/-/issues/3207).
 Now, a primary is only elected lazily when a write request arrives for any repository.
-However, since we enable maintenance mode before the Gitaly deployment, we don't receive any write requests.
-As a result, we don't see a shift in the primary node of the monorepo with new GitLab versions.
+However, since we enabled maintenance mode before the Gitaly deployment, we didn't receive any write requests.
+As a result, we did not see a shift in the primary node of the monorepo with new GitLab versions.

 ## Regular upgrades: Our new normal

 Embracing the practice of consistent upgrades dramatically transformed the way we operate.
 We initiated frequent upgrades and implemented measures to reduce the actual deployment time.

-*   Perform all major testing in one day advance before deployment.
+*   Perform all major testing in one day before deployment.
 *   Prepare a detailed checklist to follow during the deployment activity.
 *   Reduce the minimum number of App Server and Sidekiq Servers required just after we start the deployment.
 *   Upgrade components like App Server and Sidekiq in parallel.
 *   Automate smoke testing to examine all major workflows after deployment.

 Leveraging the lessons learned and the experience gained with each upgrade, we successfully cut the time spent on the entire operation by 50%.
 The image-3 shows how we reduced our deployment time for major upgrades from 6 hours to 3 hours and our deployment time for minor upgrades from 4 to 1.5 hours.

 Each upgrade enriched our comprehensive knowledge base, equipping us with insights into the possible behaviours of each component under varying circumstances.
 Our growing experience and enhanced knowledge helped us achieve successful upgrades with less downtime with each deployment.

 Rather than moving up one minor version at a time, we learned about the feasibility of skipping versions.
 We began using the [GitLab Upgrade Path](https://gitlab-com.gitlab.io/support/toolbox/upgrade-path/).
 This method allowed us to skip several versions, closing the distance to the latest version with fewer deployments.
 This approach enabled us to catch up on 24 months' worth of upgrades in just 11 months, even though we started 14 months behind.